-1. Log into your Wireless Router or Access Point.

-Open your web browser and type in IP address of the Wireless Router or Access Point.
-(The Router default is 192.168.2.1, the 802.11g Access Point is 192.168.2.254).
-Log into your router by clicking on the "Login" button in the top right-hand corner of the screen.
+- 1. Log into your Wireless Router or Access Point. - Open your web browser and type in the IP address of the Wireless Router or Access Point.
+(The Router's default is 192.168.2.1, the Access Point's default is 192.168.2.254.)
+Log into your Router by clicking on the "Login" button in the top, right-hand corner of the screen.
 You will be asked to enter your password.
 If you never set a password, leave the password field blank and click "Submit".
+Click the "Wireless" tab on the left of your screen.
+Select